ArunMahur/Arun-KUSRP/README.md

 # Arun-KUSRP
-This Repository contains 2 types of projects, which are as following:-
+This Repository contains 2 types of projects, which are as following(Every project contains there individual readme file):-
 (1) GRPC Project in Java using Eclipse and Maven::
                     (a)grpcDemo
                     (b)SimpleGrpc
+                    (c)DEMO_GRPC_IN_PYTHON
 (2) Test Driven Development Examples(TDD)